 Turning off appliances doesn’t save energy because the power surge to restart them cancels out the savings.

 Turning off appliances always saves energy.
-The brief startup surge is negligible—like a drop in the ocean compared to the energy wasted when devices are left on unnecessarily
+The brief startup surge is negligible—like a drop in the ocean compared to the energy wasted when devices are left on unnecessarily.
+Reducing appliance energy consumption through mindful habits really makes a difference.

 Turn off lights when you leave a room